Lebensgefahr/kingroon_kp3s_pro_v2/README.md

 But it is good to have this package at hand in the target system.
 Before you turn the bottom cover back recommend you to make a backup image of your system as described in the beginning.
 Thanks for reading.

+After updating firmware of THR kingroon menu will dissapear.
+You can turn it back by comparing menu.cfg file from the image with the new one.
+But don't edit it.
+You can put chages inside your printer.cfg file.
+Except one function.
+Kingroon added IP determination as a python code.